-Once it is understood how an OBDII port works in combination with a scan tool not only troubleshooting a vehicle but other benefits.
+Understanding how an OBDII port works in combination with a scan tool not only troubleshot a vehicle but has many other benefits.

 Other benefits include an owner who simply wants to know why the dashboard light is on and become better informed before going to a mechanic.

 A mechanic can use an OBDII tool to see what the problem is and fix it.

 - Causes and Fixes P2111 Code Throttle Actuator A Control System Stuck Open - February 20, 2024